OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-dotnet-get-started.md

         }
         catch (Exception exception)
         {
-            // Parse the XML error message in the Media Services response and create a new
+            // Parse hello XML error message in hello Media Services response and create a new
             // exception with its content.
             exception = MediaServicesExceptionParser.Parse(exception);